 This course will offer a clear approach explaining drug prototypes and how they work to include drug mechanisms and effects.
 It will provide the background needed to understand related drugs currently on the market, as well as drugs yet to be released.
 In simplifying a complex subject, this course focuses on the essentials of pharmacology and will identify the major nursing implications and their application to the clinical setting.
-Specifically this course will focus on the following: central nervous system, autonomic nervous system, cardio-pulmonary system, anti-microbials, anti-inflammatory and endocrine agents.
+Specifically this course will focus on the following: central nervous system, autonomic nervous system, cardio-pulmonary system, anti-microbials, antiinflammatory and endocrine agents.
 A review of over the counter and herbal preparations will also be discussed.
-Pre-requisites: None

-PHL116 Phlebotomy Technician Lab I
+PHL116 Phlebotomy Techniques I